PYramid8955/PyGraphGen/README.md

 # PyGraphGen
-A simple but powerful python-based SVG graph generator based on the data you input.
+A simple but powerful python-based SVG graph generator based on your data.
 It accepts a list of integers like [7, 10, 12] and puts it on a graph.
+The X axis is assigned automatically (a manual option yould be added later).
+For example you have the expenses for one year.
+Now putting them into a list and giving to this program it'd put it on a graph where you can clearely and easily see your situation, by displaying the expense per month.
+It was useful for one of my discord bots, for counting stuff...
+Have fun!
+(P.S.
+You can change the graph depending on your own preferences, like changing colors, line-width, etc...)